ali-hourag/calculator_Ali/README.md

 ## Setup
 If you want run it directly from code do it trough Live Server or similar.
 <br/>
-Otherwise, open it by clicking <a href="https://calculator-ali.vercel.app/">here<a/>.
+Otherwise, open it by clicking <a href="https://calculator-ali.vercel.app/">here!<a/> It is already deployed by Vercel!
 <br/>
-If you want to access it on mobile or tablet mode, right click > inspector > and click on mobile icon!
+Mobile version is on its way, we are working on its responsivenes...!

 ## Get Calculator app and enjoy! 📱